 FOR IMMEDIATE RELEASE | November 14, 2006

-Burke, VA chemist re-elected to board of world’s largest scientific society
+Orinda, Calif., chemist elected to board of world’s largest scientific society

-Dennis Chamot, Ph.D., associate executive director of the National Research Council’s (NRC) Division on Engineering and Physical Sciences in Washington, D.C., has been re-elected to the board of directors of the American Chemical Society, the world’s largest scientific society.
-He will begin his third 3-year term in January 2007 as director-at-large.
+Marinda Li Wu, Ph.D., a chemist and founder and president of the Science is Fun!
+Company in Orinda, Calif., has been elected to the board of directors of the American Chemical Society, the world’s largest scientific society.
+She will begin a 3-year term in January 2007 as director-at-large.